carinackwu/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to rename a specific tag in the list
+4. AddressBook ask for a confirmation for the action
+5. User confirm the action
+6. AddressBook update the tag of the specific persons <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given tag is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+User rejects for the confirmation

+> 5a1.
+Use case ends

 ## Appendix C : Non Functional Requirements